amonks/bouncer/readme.md

 # Bouncer

-Bouncer is a super simple sinatra-based proxy for client apps that only need a server for making requests.
+Bouncer is a super simple proxy with a liberal cross-origin request policy.
+It's ideal when you're making a client-side app, you need to pull in data from an external source, and you don't feel like hacking up a server to solve that problem for the thousandth time.

 Bouncer uses [puma](http://puma.io/) for multithreaded asynchronicity.
 You can change the maximum number of threads or workers in `config/puma.rb`.